Change Comes When You Change Your Mind

 Once you’ve figured out your big goals and lofty dreams, figure out what it’ll take to make them come true.
 This exercise invites you to dig deep and consider what’s truly preventing you from having the life you want.

 What got you into your financial predicament?
 Are you spending more than you earn?
 Do you have too much house or car?
 Did you make poor investment decisions?
 Is it the result of losing a job loss or because of a medical issue?

 Once you uncover the root cause of what’s keeping you from achieving your hopes and dreams, then figure out what you can do to overcome those obstacle(s).
 Will you need to increase your income?
 If so, how?
 Do you need to save more, spend less or invest more?
 If so, how will you do those?

 This exercise is hard because it’s only successful if you correctly and honestly uncover what’s blocking you from your goals.
 Being honest with ourselves can be hard.
 Not being honest with yourself will only lead to more financial struggles.
-That’s why we created our Financial Blockers Worksheet to help you dig deep into how you got to where you are today.
+That’s why we created our Financial Blockers Worksheet, which you can only get here, to help you dig deep into how you got to where you are today.

 Finally, figure out what you’re willing to do to achieve your dreams

 Finally, contemplate what you’re willing to do to make your hopes and dreams come true.
 How far are you willing to go to achieve financial independence?
 How much are you willing to change your mind and yourself to be the person you want to be?

 For this reason, we’ve created our What Are You Willing to Do?
 Worksheet in the exclusive Money Mindset worksheet here.
 This exercise will help you get clear on how committed you are to your hopes and dreams.